BrightID/BrightID/README.md

 ---
 ## Architecture
-We're still making architectural decisions.
-[See Architecture](ARCHITECTURE.md).
+We're still in the early stages of [making architectural decisions](ARCHITECTURE.md).

-If you're interested in contributing to the architecture, please [start a new Issue](https://github.com/adamstallard/brightside/issues) and we'll add you to the conversation.
+If you're interested in contributing, please [start a new Issue](https://github.com/adamstallard/brightside/issues) and we'll add you to the conversation.